SlavaInder/239AS_T99_RL_Agent/README.md

 4. Install libraries
 	pip install -r requirements.txt important note: make sure that all libraries you are installing are listed in requirements.txt.
 This will help others to avoid issues while running your code.

+Current tasks:
+	1. Write a default code for creating SimpleDQN - a fully connected NN, for which we can set the number and the width of layers arbitry.
+Return Logits for actions
+	2. Create simple training cycle: playing until getting signal to stop, then train from randomly selected samples.
+	3. Create a code for classic tetris.
+Code needs to be expandable.
+Work in cooperation with 4.
+	4. Create a visualisation for classic tetris.
+Code needs to be expandable.
+Work in cooperation with 3.